Larrabee55/TriviaGame/README.md

-## TriviaGame
+# TriviaGame
- when the page loads up the user can only see the title and the start button Once the user hits the start button it pulls up the first question and starts the timer The User is asked a questions and has options for its answer the User can click on any of the options for their answer If the users answer is the right answer it displays a picture for 3 seconds and tells the user they are right then displays next question
+Star Wars themed trivia game.
+When the page loads the title and a start button appear on the page, when you hit the start button you a 15 second timer starts and a questions and 4 possible answers appear on the screen.
+Depending on if the user answers the question right or wrong it will tell the user on the next screen and pull up a picture related to the question for 3 seconds before going to the next question.
+If the timer runs out before the user answers the question it will automatically go to the next question. after all questions.
- If the users answer is wrong it displays a picture for 3 seconds and tells the user they are wrong then displays next question if the user doesn't answer the question it displays the picture and tells the user they did not answer Once it has gone through all questions it displays how many questons the user got right, wrong, and how many unanswered.
+## Getting Started
+Si
+## Prerequisites
+## Installing
+## Running Tests
+## Deployment
+## Built With
+*
+*
+*
+## Contributing
+## Versioning
+## Authors
+*
+## Acknowledgment
+*
+*
+*